 Is your blended CAC declining over time?
 It should, as organic channels mature and brand recognition grows.

-Warning Signs Your CAC Is Too High
+What Are the Warning Signs That Your CAC Is Too High?

 Your CAC is problematic if any of the following are true — each requires immediate attention: